ReeceGoding/Frustration-One-Year-With-R/README.md

     ##  [91] NA  NA  NA  NA  NA  NA  NA  NA  NA  NA
     ```

-    again, as with many of the issues that we’ve mentioned recently,
+    Again, as with many of the issues that we’ve mentioned recently,
     **this happens silently**.

 -   Accessing/subsetting a collection in the wrong way.
 For example,